-Adequate supplies of biomass fuel may not be available to satisfy committed obligations as a result of economic events, natural occurrences and/or failure of a counterparty to perform under a supply contract.
+Adequate supplies of biomass fuel may not be available to satisfy committed obligations as a result of any or all of economic events, natural occurrences or failure of a counterparty to perform under a supply contract.
+This could adversely affect AltaGas' business operations and financial results.